Optimal Learning via Moderate Deviations Theory: Model classes

 \section{Model classes}

-This section presents several specific parameteric and non-parametric model classes in addition to the Ornstein Uhlenbeck process presented in Example~\ref{ex:OU:part1}.
+This section presents several specific parameteric and non-parametric model classes in addition to the Ornstein-Uhlenbeck process presented in Example~\ref{ex:OU:part1}.
 We show that our main results (Theorems~\ref{thm:minimal:interval} and \ref{th:prop-J}) are applicable and in particular how the confidence interval \eqref{eq:optJ-mod} can be efficiently computed.